jpordoy/Ictal-Phase-Detection/README.md

 Contributions are always welcome!

-See `contributing.md` for ways to get started.
+Please email at jamiepordoy@hotmail.com for ways to get started.

 <!-- Code of Conduct -->
 ### :scroll: Code of Conduct